-SI-UK is here to help with your application.
-To get your application started today, take the first step and arrange your free consultation at an SI-UK office or via Skype.
+SI-UK is here to help with your Nursing application.
+Get started today and arrange your free consultation at an SI-UK office or via Skype.

 Once international students have successfully completed either the BSc (Hons) or the MSc in International Nursing Studies, along with the ONP, they must then register with the Nursing and Midwifery Council in the UK.
 After this time they are free to seek employment as a nurse in the UK.
 During study, international students studying at universities in the UK are permitted to work 20 hours per week during term time and full-time during holidays.

 Most nursing degrees tend to last for four years, and students will cover a wide variety of the different aspects of Nursing during this time.
 Compulsory courses in Life Sciences will take place, while placements in various community and medical centre will also see you take a hands on role with your skills.
 Lectures, tutorials, practical sessions and group work will cover each aspect of the profession.

 There are four specialist areas a student can focus on during study – adult, child, learning disability, mental health – which will shape your future career and what parts you will focus on during subsequent study.